JonathanWilbur/asn1-d/README.md

   - [ ] [GNU Make](https://www.gnu.org/software/make/) `Makefile`
   - [ ] Generate a `.def` file for Windows?
 - [ ] If I were to just `alias` `AbstractSyntaxNotation1` to `ASN1`, would it apply to `AbstractSyntaxNotation1*`?

+From X.690, Section 8.19.2 on encoding of OIDs:

+> The subidentifier shall be encoded in the fewest possible octets, that is, the leading octet of the subidentifier shall not have the value 0x80.

 ### 1.0.0 Release